Frontiers journals are at the top of citation and impact metrics

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

-Sport and Exercise Nutrition welcomes submissions of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Sport and Exercise Nutrition welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Sport and Exercise Nutrition, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Sport and Exercise Nutrition will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Nutrition.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Nutrition and Sports and Active Living.